 I have a Patreon page for my website to create an additional source of revenue.
 It’s doing fine but it certainly can be much better.

-There are examples of web comic artists who are able to make a full time income from support of their fans.
+There are examples of webcomic artists who are able to make a full-time income from the support of their fans.

 I’m still a long way from that happening.
 It’s a slow process.
-Those who do well on Patreon have a huge fan base that have been growing for years.
+Those who do well on Patreon have a huge fan base that has been growing for years.